 Science is covered through nature observation and activities as students study topics such as geology, weather, and habitats.
 Geography is taught through reading, discussion, internet research, and map work.
 Under language arts, students cover literature, vocabulary, composition, and research.
 Critical thinking is developed by the questions and discussions.

 Parents or teachers should choose what types of responses and activities to require from students, depending upon their age and ability.
-For instance, an older student might write a multi-paragraph summary while a young student might give you a brief oral narration.
+For instance, an older student might write a multi-paragraph summary while a young student might give a brief oral narration.
 “End of Unit” questions are designed for fifth and sixth graders for additional discussion, writing, or projects.
 Some questions and activities have predictable answers, so an answer key is provided in an appendix.

 California Out of the Box: An Interdisciplinary History Curriculum should appeal to those who want a program that is adaptable for students of different ages and abilities.
 This course can simultaneously be challenging for sixth graders and accessible for third graders.
 The interdisciplinary approach based on historical fiction also promises to be a more interesting option than a traditional textbook.